Multilayer Correlation Clustering

-Our work opens up several interesting problems.
-For Problem~\ref{prob:general} of the general weighted case, can we design a polynomial-time algorithm that has an approximation ratio better than $O(L\log n)$?
-As Problem~\ref{prob:general} contains \textsc{MinDisagree} as a special case and approximating \textsc{MinDisagree} is known to be harder than approximating Minimum Multicut~\cite{Garg+96}, it is quite challenging to obtain an approximation ratio of $o(\log n)$.
-Therefore, a more reasonable question is ``how much can we make the term $L$ smaller in the current approximation ratio of $O(L\log n)$?''
+For Problem~\ref{prob:general} in the general weighted case, can we design a polynomial-time algorithm that has an approximation ratio better than $O(L\log n)$?
+As Problem~\ref{prob:general} contains \textsc{MinDisagree} as a special case and approximating \textsc{MinDisagree} is known to be harder than approximating Minimum Multicut~\citep{Garg+96}, it is quite challenging to obtain an approximation ratio of $o(\log n)$.
+Therefore, a more reasonable question is ``to what extent can we reduce the term $L$ in the current approximation ratio of $O(L\log n)$?''
 To answer this, the first step would be to investigate the integrality gaps of (CV) and (LP).
-The current integrality gap of $\Omega(\log n)$, inherited from the LP relaxation used in the $O(\log n)$-approximation algorithms for \textsc{MinDisagree}~\cite{Charikar+05,Demaine+06}, leaves the possibility to improve the approximation ratio of Algorithm~\ref{alg:general} to $O(\log n)$.
+The current integrality gap of $\Omega(\log n)$, inherited from the LP relaxation used in the $O(\log n)$-approximation algorithms for \textsc{MinDisagree}~\citep{Charikar+05,Demaine+06}, leaves the possibility to improve the approximation ratio of Algorithm~\ref{alg:general} to $O(\log n)$.
 Another interesting direction is to improve the approximation ratios for Problem~\ref{prob:general} with the probability constraint and its special cases.
 For instance, can we design a polynomial-time algorithm that has an approximation ratio better than $4$ for the general case?
-To this end, one possibility is to improve the approximation ratio for \textsc{MinDisagree} with the probability constraint from the current best $2.5$~\cite{Ailon+08} to some value smaller than $2$.
-As the integrality gap of the LP relaxation used in the $2.5$-approximation algorithm (i.e., \textsc{KwikCluster}) is known to be $2$~\cite{Charikar+05}, this approach requires to invent a different technique.
-Another possibility is to replace the rounding procedure of Algorithm~\ref{alg:threshold} to that of \textsc{KwikCluster}, but it is not clear how to extend the analysis focusing on the \emph{bad triplets}~\cite{Ailon+08} to the multilayer setting.
-For Problem~\ref{prob:general} of the unweighted case and Problem~\ref{prob:general} with the probability constraint and the triangle inequality constraint, improving the approximation ratio for the single-layer counterpart directly improves our approximation ratios.
+To this end, one possibility is to improve the approximation ratio for \textsc{MinDisagree} with the probability constraint from the current best $2.5$~\citep{Ailon+08} to some value smaller than $2$.
+As the integrality gap of the LP relaxation used in the $2.5$-approximation algorithm (i.e., \textsc{KwikCluster}) is known to be $2$~\citep{Charikar+05}, this approach requires to invent a different technique.
+Another possibility is to replace the rounding procedure of Algorithm~\ref{alg:threshold} to that of \textsc{KwikCluster}, but it is not clear how to extend the analysis focusing on the \emph{bad triplets}~\citep{Ailon+08} to the multilayer setting.
+For Problem~\ref{prob:general} in the unweighted case and Problem~\ref{prob:general} with the probability constraint and the triangle inequality constraint, improving the approximation ratio for the single-layer counterpart directly improves our approximation ratios.
 Finally, investigating Multilayer Correlation Clustering in the spirit of \textsc{MaxAgree} rather than \textsc{MinDisagree} is also an interesting direction.
-It is worth mentioning that a closely-related problem called Simultaneous Max-Cut has recently been studied by Bhangale et al.~\cite{Bhangale+18} and Bhangale and Khot~\cite{Bhangale+20} from the approximability and inapproximability points of view, respectively.
+It is worth mentioning that a closely-related problem called Simultaneous Max-Cut has recently been studied by \citet{Bhangale+18} and \citet{Bhangale+20} from the approximability and inapproximability points of view, respectively.